gabrielcha2018/cosc329project/README.md

 - Week 13: Submit project video, vote on other's projects
 - Week 14: Finalize project deliverables and submit the required deliverables

+## File Structure
+- webscrpaeplus
+  - Scrap job description from website to csv
+- combin
+  - Combine scrapped data to a master csv
+- draftofskill
+  - Organize predetermined list of skills into ngrams
+- findskill
+  - Use the master csv to identify popular skills

 ## Milestones